Teenbeat (instrumental): Composition and structure

 The "Teenbeat" suit begins with "Teenbeat Introduction", a saxophone improvisation duet played by Hodgkinson and Geoff Leigh that leads on from Hodgkinson's "Amygdala" on Legend.
-About half way through the track, the rest of the band joins in and it continues until the main "Teenbeat" piece begins.
+About halfway through the track, the rest of the band joins in and it continues until the main "Teenbeat" piece begins.
 The music increases in intensity, augmented by a wordless chorus of Maggie Thomas, Sarah Greaves and Cathy Williams (three of Henry Cow's road crew), and culminates in "Teenbeat"'s opening tune.

 Henry Cow use different metres simultaneously in "Teenbeat".
 5/4 counterpoint sometimes features a 15/8 bassline.
 Benjamin Piekut wrote that "metrically ... [the piece] skitters all over the place" He described the composition's "winking 'dance' theme", which Frith, tongue-in-cheek, called "the inner core of the piece", as follows:

 The snippet has the guitar and saxophone playing a melodic phrase of 10 beats, subdivided into 3 + 3 + 4; they sound this swinging tune three times, with the third extended via Cutler's drum fill into a full 12 beats before launching into the next section of the piece.
 Meanwhile, the bass plays a walking line in four straight 8-beat phrases that cycle independently from what's happening on top; on drums, Cutler accentuates this 4 + 4 feel rather than the 3 + 3 + 4 division in the melody.
 Taken together, these two parts traverse the same 32-beat interval of time, but segment it into smaller cycles in two different ways.

 "Teenbeat" also features a number of fragments from other Frith and Greaves compositions.
 These include Frith's "With the Yellow Half-Moon and Blue Star" and "Came to See You", plus tunes from Greaves's "Would You Prefer Us to Lie?" (played on the organ by Hodgkinson) and a piece that would later become "Kew.
 Rhone." (played by Frith on guitar).

 "Teenbeat Reprise" follows Frith's "Extract from 'With the Yellow Half-Moon and Blue Star'" on Legend.
 It begins with variations of themes used in "Teenbeat", then an extended guitar solo by Frith, which Udo Gerhards said brings to mind Robert Fripp's guitar work in King Crimson.
 Once again Henry Cow mixes their metres: for example, guitar chords playing at 1/4 are accompanied by the bass at 3/8.
 Towards the end of the track, the guitar solo winds down and is replaced by the "Teenbeat" tune on Frith's violin, after which, Piekut wrote, "the song wraps up quickly with a bounding bridge to nowhere."